NCAR/contributors-MPAS-A/docs/CONTRIBUTING.md

 ### What is MPAS-A?

 The Model for Prediction Across Scales - Atmosphere (MPAS-A) is a non-hydrostatic atmosphere model and a key component within the broader MPAS family of Earth-system models.
-All MPAS models share a common characteristic: they utilize centroidal Voronoi tessellations for their horizontal meshes, which underpins the development of a shared software framework.
+All MPAS models share a common characteristic: they use centroidal Voronoi tessellations for their horizontal meshes, which underpins the development of a shared software framework.

 ### The MPAS Framework